Usage

 1. USB port at 5 volts (i.e., laptop) shows DC Low, this is enough for firmware updates and to view the menu, but not to run the soldering iron.

 2. See Power section for details on power options.
-QC 12V phone chargers will not work, too weak
+QC 12V phone chargers will not work, as they are too weak.

 3. Heat the tip: plug Pinecil into an appropriate power supply.